coillarach/SET09102/practicals/troubleshooting.md

     <OutputType Condition="'$(TargetFramework)' != 'net7.0'">Exe</OutputType>
 ```

+After making the changes, save the file and reload the project when prompted.

 ### Update the test project's `.csproj` file

-Now open the test projet's `.csproj` file and locate the following lines.
+Now open the test project's `.csproj` file by double-clicking the solution explorer item
+and locate the following lines.

 ```xml
 <PropertyGroup>